History of water supply and sanitation: Chemical treatment and sedimentation

 As pollution of water bodies became a concern, cities attempted to treat the sewage before discharge.
 In the late 19th century some cities began to add chemical treatment and sedimentation systems to their sewers.
 In the United States, the first sewage treatment plant using chemical precipitation was built in Worcester, Massachusetts in 1890.
 During the half-century around 1900, these public health interventions succeeded in drastically reducing the incidence of water-borne diseases among the urban population, and were an important cause in the increases of life expectancy experienced at the time.

 Odor was considered the big problem in waste disposal and to address it, sewage could be drained to a lagoon, or "settled" and the solids removed, to be disposed of separately.
 This process is now called "primary treatment" and the settled solids are called "sludge."
 At the end of the 19th century, since primary treatment still left odor problems, it was discovered that bad odors could be prevented by introducing oxygen into the decomposing sewage.
 This was the beginning of the biological aerobic and anaerobic treatments which are fundamental to wastewater processes.

 The precursor to the modern septic tank was the cesspool in which the water was sealed off to prevent contamination and the solid waste was slowly liquified due to anaerobic action; it was invented by L.H Mouras in France in the 1860s.
 Donald Cameron, as City Surveyor for Exeter patented an improved version in 1895, which he called a 'septic tank'; septic having the meaning of 'bacterial'.
 These are still in worldwide use, especially in rural areas unconnected to large-scale sewage systems.

 Biological treatment

 It was not until the late 19th century that it became possible to treat the sewage by biologically decomposing the organic components through the use of microorganisms and removing the pollutants.
 Land treatment was also steadily becoming less feasible, as cities grew and the volume of sewage produced could no longer be absorbed by the farmland on the outskirts.

-Edward Frankland conducted experiments at the sewage farm in Croydon, England, during the 1870s and was able to demonstrate that filtration of sewage through porous gravel produced a nitrified effluent (the ammonia was converted into nitrate) and that the filter remained unclogged over long periods of time.
+Edward Frankland conducted experiments at the sewage farm in Croydon, England during the 1870s and was able to demonstrate that filtration of sewage through porous gravel produced a nitrified effluent (the ammonia was converted into nitrate) and that the filter remained unclogged over long periods of time.
 This established the then revolutionary possibility of biological treatment of sewage using a contact bed to oxidize the waste.
-This concept was taken up by the chief chemist for the London Metropolitan Board of Works, William Libdin, in 1887:
+This concept was taken up by the chief chemist for the London Metropolitan Board of Works, William Dibdin, in 1887: